 Downtown East is located adjacent to the Mill District so you can also walk to Mill Ruins Park, Gold Medal Park, Mill City Museum, Guthrie Theater, and the Mississippi River.
 Downtown East is among the greatest spots to take pictures of Minneapolis.

 If there are no events in the area, this neighborhood can get a little quiet.
-You’ll still be in easy cab distance to other neighborhoods and areas mentioned in this piece like Northeast or Uptown, plus US Bank Stadium has its own light rail station.
+You’ll still be within easy cab distance to other neighborhoods and areas mentioned in this piece like Northeast or Uptown, plus US Bank Stadium has its own light rail station.

 While the neighborhood’s name is Downtown West, it really isn’t downtown at all.
 This neighborhood is on the fringe of the first-ring suburb of St. Louis Park.